 Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments (5) CASA may direct an aerodrome operator in writing to prepare and implement a wildlife hazard management plan if CASA considers that this is necessary in the interests of aviation safety.
 Note: For CASA directions see regulation 11.245 of CASR.
 If required in the interests of aviation safety, CASA may revoke an approval given under paragraph (4) (b) and issue a direction under this subsection. - - - ■ N/A " Non-compliant " Compliant (6) A wildlife hazard management plan must be included in, or referenced in, the aerodrome manual.
-Aerodrome Manual AM/ADG HoA As required ■ Compliant CASA MOS Part 17.04 - Preparation of a wildlife hazard managem ent plan (1) A wildlife hazard management plan must be prepared in consultation with a suitably qualified or experienced person, for example: a) an ornithologist, zoologist, biologist, ecologist; or b) a person with demonstrated expertise in the management of wildlife hazards to aviation.
-This plan AM/ADG HoA As required ■ Compliant (2) The wildlife hazard management plan must at least: a) identify the key aerodrome or contracted personnel and define their responsibilities or functions in the plan; and b) identify sources and locations of wildlife attraction: i. on the aerodrome; and ii. in the vicinity of the aerodrome; iii. which are likely to cause wildlife to transit the take-off, approach and transitional surfaces; and c) set out the procedures for the following in relation to wildlife hazards: This plan AM/ADG HoA Consultant Not applicable ■ Compliant Roles and responsibilities are identified in this table and summarised in Attachment 5.
-Sources and locations of wildlife attraction on and in the vicinity of the aerodrome are i. detection; ii. monitoring; iii. risk assessment and analysis; iv. reporting to pilots through the AIP, NOTAM and ATC (if applicable); v. mitigaton, including passive and active strategies; and d) specify the liaison arrangements for local planning authorities within a radius of at least 13 km from the aerodrome reference point; e) set out the aerodrome operator's strategy for wildlife hazard reduction; and include records of the qualifications and experience of key personnel identified in the plan.
-Records of the qualifications for experience of key personnel are maintained by the AM.
-Liaison arrangements with Department if Infrastructure Planning and Logistics (DIPL) have a process in place to engage with the airport through the Operational Stakeholder Meetings (OSM) Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments ii. monitoring; iii. risk assessment and analysis; iv. reporting to pilots through the AIP, NOTAM and ATC (if applicable); v. mitigation, including passive and active strategies; and d) specify the liaison arrangements for local planning authorities within a radius of at least 13 km from the aerodrome reference point; e) set out the aerodrome operator's strategy for wildlife hazard reduction; and f) include records of the qualifications and experience of key Procedures for detection, monitoring and risk assessment, analysis, reporting to pilots, passive and active mitigation strategies and provided in Appendix 1.
-Records of the qualifications for experience of key personnel are maintained by the AM.
+Aerodrome Manual Airport Manager As required " N/A " Non-compliant ■ Compliant CASA MOS Part 17.04 - Preparation of a wildlife hazard managem ent plan (1) A wildlife hazard management plan must be prepared in consultation with a suitably qualified or experienced person, for example: a) an ornithologist, zoologist, biologist, ecologist; or b) a person with demonstrated expertise in the management of wildlife hazards to aviation.
+This plan Airport Manager As required " N/A " Non-compliant ■ Compliant This WHMP was updated by Biodiversity Aviation who are suitably qualified to update the WHMP.
+(2) The wildlife hazard management plan must at least: a) identify the key aerodrome or contracted personnel and define their responsibilities or functions in the plan; and b) identify sources and locations of wildlife attraction: i. on the aerodrome; and ii. in the vicinity of the aerodrome; iii. which are likely to cause wildlife to transit the take-off, approach and transitional surfaces; and c) set out the procedures for the following in relation to wildlife hazards: This plan Airport Manager Consultant Not applicable " N/A " Non-compliant Compliant Roles and responsibilities are identified in this table and summarised in Attachment 5.
+Sources and locations of wildlife attraction on and in the vicinity of the aerodrome are i. detection: ii. monitoring: iii. risk assessment and analysis: iv. reporting to pilots through the AIP, NOTAM and ATC (if applicable): v. mitigation, including passive and active strategies; and of specify the liaison arrangements for local planning authorities within a radius of at least 13 km from the aerodrome reference point; e) set out the aerodrome operator's strategy for wildlife hazard reduction: and include records of the qualifications and experience of key personnel identified in the plan.
+Records of the qualifications for experience of key personnel are maintained by the Airport Manager.
+Liaison arrangements with Department if Infrastructure Planning and Logistics (DIPL) have a process in place to engage with the airport through the Operational Stakeholder Meetings (OSM) Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments ii. monitoring; iii. risk assessment and analysis; iv. reporting to pilots through the AIP, NOTAM and ATC (if applicable); v. mitigation, including passive and active strategies; and d) specify the liaison arrangements for local planning authorities within a radius of at least 13 km from the aerodrome reference point; e) set out the aerodrome operator's strategy for wildlife hazard reduction; and f) include records of the qualifications and experience of key Procedures Procedures for detection, monitoring and risk assessment, analysis, reporting to pilots, passive and active mitigation strategies and provided in Appendix 1.
+Records of the qualifications for experience of key personnel are maintained by the Airport Manager.
 Liaison arrangements with Department if Infrastructure Planning and Logistics (DIPL) have a process in place to engage with the airport through the Operational Stakeholder